 Naloxone may be coming to Garfield Re-2 School District for emergency use

-The drug naloxone may be coming to Garfield Re-2 School District in order to effectively manage and prevent opioid-related drug overdoses in students throughout the school.
+The drug naloxone may be coming to Garfield Re-2 School District in order to effectively manage and prevent opioid-related drug overdoses in students throughout the district’s schools.

 Naloxone, commonly known for its brand name, Narcan, is used to reverse the side effects of opioids such as heroin, oxycodone and even fentanyl.
 Thanks to the Colorado Senate Bill 19-227 passed in 2019, the drug has been made available to more than 30 school districts across the state.

-The idea to implement the bill was brought up during the April 13 board meeting, where registered nurse and Rifle resident Sarah Bell advocated for the availability of naloxone throughout Garfield Re-2 schools.
+The idea to implement the bill was brought up during the April 13 board meeting, where registered nurse and Rifle resident, Sarah Bell, advocated for the availability of naloxone throughout Garfield Re-2 schools.

 “Naloxone is the antagonist of opioids,” Bell said during the board meeting.
 “It’s not just for our students.
 We have teachers and family members who come into the district and we never know who could have an overdose.
 It’s a life-saving opportunity that we could use and it’s safe.”